alanfernando93/khipu-node/README.md

 # Khipu for nodejs

-NodeJS of Khipu's API.
+NodeJS library for Khipu's API.
 Detailed description of each endpoint can be found at https://khipu.com/page/api

 __IMPORTANT: This library has not been fully tested yet.__